-Development of Waste Plants and a Material Recovery Facility in Accra - Resilient Cities in the World!
+Development of waste plants in Accra - Resilient cities in the world!

 Ghana is one of the African countries that chose to increase recycling activities and the development of its facilities.
 In Accra, is growing the idea of the development of waste plants and a material recovery facility.